This Amazon Glossary includes over 160 terms and abbreviations you need to know when selling on Amazon.

 - ISBN – International Standard Book Number.
 A 13-digit number assigned to identify products in a catalogue.
 Similar to EAN/SKU.

-- Joint Business Plan – Collaboration between a Amazon and 1P vendors to review their performance and create a plan for growing their business together over a set period of time.
+- JBP – Joint Business Plan.
+Describes the commercial alignment between Amazon and 1P vendors to review their performance and create a plan for growing their business together over a set period of time.

 - KPI – Key Performance Indicator.
-A measurable value that shows you how effective you are at achieving your business objectives.
+A measurable value that shows how effective you are at achieving business objectives.